 Did you know BC has no endangered species legislation?
-Most people are unaware that although BC has the greatest biodiversity in the country, we are one of only two provinces in Canada – the other being Alberta – that has no stand-alone law to protect endangered wildlife.
+Most people are unaware that although BC has the greatest biodiversity in the country, we have the highest number of species at risk - all receiving virtually zero protection.

 Today, more than 1,900 species and subspecies are at risk of disappearing from our province.
-From peregrine falcons to monarch butterflies, endangered species in BC are left to fend for themselves against climate change, toxic contamination, urban sprawl, logging and industrial development.
+From the Vancouver Island Marmot to monarch butterflies, endangered species in BC are left to fend for themselves against climate change, toxic contamination, urban sprawl, logging and industrial development.

 View this video series to find out more about what we need in a new endangered species law.

 The Wilderness Committee has advocated strongly in the past that BC needs an endangered species law.
 It seems that this work has paid off – the new NDP government is in the process, right now, of creating an endangered species law.